To Fight Virus, Trump Extends Social Distancing Guidelines For 30 More Days

 Trump had initially announced 15-day guidelines and said they would be reevaluated.
 The 15-day period was set to end Monday, and the president had suggested the recommendations could be relaxed.
 But on Sunday, Trump said the guidelines will continue to ask Americans to socially distance until April 30.
 Trump said the plans to prolong the social distancing guidelines will be formalized Tuesday.

-Models of the virus' spread, Trump noted, suggest that the worst days of the pandemic could hit the country in two weeks.
+Models of the virus' spread, Trump noted, indicate that the worst days of the pandemic could hit the country in two weeks.

-Trump had previously suggested he would like to see the country "reopen" for business on Easter, a notion that deeply unsettled infectious disease experts, who said such a move could exacerbate the crisis.
+Trump had previously stated he would like to see the country "reopen" for business on Easter, a notion that deeply unsettled infectious disease experts, who said such a move could exacerbate the crisis.

 Asked if his optimistic assessment was a mistake, Trump said no.